kelreeeeey/python-numpy-npy-in-odin/README.md

 which where He tried to reading [ Alembic ](.http://www.alembic.io/) interchange file format for his works and his team in [ JangaFX ](https://jangafx.com/) and try to read it in [ Odin ](https://odin-lang.org/)

+* the Numpy Enhancement Proposal (NEP), [NEP 1 — A simple file format for NumPy arrays](https://numpy.org/neps/nep-0001-npy-format.html)

+    > _We propose a standard binary file format (NPY) for persisting a single arbitrary NumPy array on disk.
+The format stores all of the shape and dtype information necessary to reconstruct the array correctly even on another machine with a different architecture.
+The format is designed to be as simple as possible while achieving its limited goals.
+The implementation is intended to be pure Python and distributed as part of the main numpy package._
+    >
+    > **Kern, R. (2007)**

 lastly, i want to thank to numpy teams, Bill, G. and Rickard Andersson. i've been watching Rickard's vidoes about Odin in his YouTube to figure out things